 - A course with an Honor Council sanction that specifically states the Course Exclusion may not be used.

 A student choosing to elect the Course Exclusion option must do so through the completion of a Course Exclusion form in the Office of the Registrar.
-Dean approval is required.
+The appropriate dean of the school or college overseeing the student’s degree program must approve the request for a course exclusion.
 A student may declare a course for exclusion after the grade for the course has been posted and no later than the last day of class of their final semester of enrollment at the University.
+Once submitted, approved, and recorded on the student’s record, the course exclusion option is finalized and, therefore, not reversible or transferable to a different course.
 Click here to access the Course Exclusion Form.